 The beauty with Netbalancer is that the settings you choose will remain effective for as long as the software runs on the computer.
 Unlike other tweaks mentioned earlier, Windows OS will not revoke its permissions even after restarting the computer.

 You can also use the following tools to disable automatic updates:

 - Group Policy Editor.

 - If disabling updates turns out cumbersome, as in Windows 8, you can disable them during the installation process.

 Enable Updates or Download Service Packs

-If you choose to disable automatic updates for one reason or another, remember to enable it after a few months in order to download the pending updates.
+If you choose to disable automatic updates for one reason or another, remember to enable them after a few months in order to get your security patches.

 You can also download these updates as Service Packs and install them on top of the operating system.

-While service packs are available for previous versions, Windows 10 is not designed to install standalone service packs.
-This version depends on automatic updates to keep your computer safe from security exploits.
+While service packs are available for previous versions, Windows 10 is not designed to install standalone service packs because it entirely depends on automatic updates.

 © 2016 Alfred Amuno